 As we have noted in the past, this set up tends to give rise to conflicts and as a result, a need for transparency.
 Yet, the notion of candidness and clarity is increasingly obfuscated because it could potentially dismantle the delicate balance – between advertisers and editors, designers and editors, influencers and brands, and still, some further variations thereof – upon which the fashion industry so heavily relies.
 (Note: this is in no way a fashion industry-specific phenomenon).

-Fashion’s small club of connected individuals – and the routine use of the same editors, journalists, stylists, and creative directors, and the multi-faceted roles that many of these individuals assume – has given rise to another very distinct shortcoming: A glaring lack of perspective on the runway, in editorials, and behind the scenes.
+Fashion’s small club of connected individuals – and the routine use of the same editors, journalists, stylists, and creative directors, and the multi-faceted roles that many of these individuals assume, and the consistent recognition of the same individuals via industry awards – has given rise to another very distinct shortcoming: A glaring lack of perspective on the runway, in editorials, and behind the scenes.